Goal of the Army Wellness Center

 How the AWC Works

-The AWC is staffed by nurses and health educators who deliver primary prevention programs.
+- The AWC is staffed by health educators who deliver primary prevention programs.
 (Primary prevention occurs before disease, injury or disability occurs.)

 Frequently Asked Questions